kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   --cluster-cidr  ipNetSlice   (IP CIDRs, in a comma separated list, Default: [])
 ```
 Only the first CIDR for each IP family will be used; all others will be ignored.

-### IPVS Support and Operation

-Since IPVS functionality does not yet include IPv6 support (see [cloudnativelabs/kube-router Issue #307](https://github.com/cloudnativelabs/kube-router/issues/307)), support for IPVS functionality in a dual-stack cluster is considered a "nice-to-have" or stretch goal.

 ### CoreDNS Operation